AdobeDocs/audience-manager.de-DE/help/using/reporting/dynamic-reports/segment-segment-overlap-report.md

  -->

-Das Popup für den [!UICONTROL Segment-to-Segment Overlap] Bericht enthält die folgenden Metriken.
-Beachten Sie, dass die Metrik &quot;Individuelle Werte&quot; in der Tabelle Ihre *Echtzeitbenutzer repräsentiert*.
+The popup for the [!UICONTROL Segment-to-Segment Overlap] report contains the metrics below.
+Note that the uniques metric in the table represents your *real-time users*.

 | Metrik | Beschreibung |
 |---|---|